Goodness5/optic-odyssey/README.md

 ## Overview

-OpticOdyssey is a smart contract that manages users, collections, items, and offers in a decentralized marketplace.
-Users can create collections, add items to collections, list items for sale, make offers on items, and buy items.
+OpticOdyssey is a smart contract deployed on the Rootstock blockchain that manages users, collections, items, and offers in a decentralized marketplace.
+This platform is tailored for photographers and artists to showcase and sell their work in a decentralized manner.

 ## Prerequisites

 - Solidity version: ^0.8.18
+- Rootstock testnet or mainnet access
 - OpticOdysseyNft contract

 ## Smart Contract: `OpticOdyssey`